Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: Numerical results for

-We notice an approximate relation: \be |\ln \tilde{h}_0(L)| < L^{1/2}\;, \ee which can be explained as follows.
-At the infinite disorder fixed point (with $h_0=0$) the value of the typical excitation energy $\epsilon_0$ scales as $|\ln \epsilon_0| \sim L^{1/2}$, see in Eq.(\ref{psi=1/2}).
-If $|\ln \tilde{h}_0(L)| > |\ln \epsilon_0|$, then the perturbation caused by the random longitudinal field is much smaller than the smallest excitation energy, consequently it cannot influence the critical properties of the system.
+We notice an approximate relation: \be |\ln \tilde{h}_0(L)| < L^{1/2}, \ee which can be explained as follows.
+At the IDFP (with $h_0=0$), the value of the typical excitation energy~$\epsilon_0$ scales as $|\ln \epsilon_0| \sim L^{1/2}$, see in equation~(\ref{psi=1/2}).
+If $|\ln \tilde{h}_0(L)| > |\ln \epsilon_0|$, then the perturbation caused by the random longitudinal field is much smaller than the smallest excitation energy.
+Consequently, it cannot influence the critical properties of the system.
 If we try to fit the measured values as $|\ln \tilde{h}_0(L)| \sim L^{\omega}$, we have $\omega<0.5$.
-The effective exponent is observed to decrease with $L$, c.f. at $L=2048$ we have $\omega_{\rm eff}\approx 0.3$.
-This is due to the fact that during renormalization the typical value of $\sqrt{\Gamma^2+h^2}$ will be larger than the typical value of $J$, thus the system moves to the disordered phase.
-Here, almost always strong field decimations take place (see in Sec.\ref{sec:strong_field}) and as a consequence $\ln \epsilon$ will have a weaker (presumably logarithmic) $L$ dependence.
+The effective exponent is observed to decrease with $L$, c.f. at $L=2048$, we have $\omega_{\rm eff}\approx 0.3$.
+This is due to the fact that during renormalization the typical value of $\sqrt{\Gamma^2+h^2}$ will be larger than the typical value of $J$.
+Thus, the system moves to the disordered phase.
+Here, almost always strong field decimations take place (see in section~\ref{sec:strong_field}) and as a consequence $\ln \epsilon$ will have a weaker (presumably logarithmic) $L$ dependence.

-If we consider the curves at a fixed value of $h_0$ for different values of $L$ these are merely shifted.
-Thus for two lengths, $L_2$ and $L_1$ we have the relations:
+If we consider the curves at a fixed value of $h_0$ for different values of $L$, these are merely shifted.
+Thus, for two lengths, $L_2$ and $L_1$ we have the relations:

-This behaviour is illustrated in the inset of Fig.\ref{fig_2a} and the estimated prefactors are shown in Fig.\ref{fig_5}, which have also a weak $\ln h_0$ dependence.
+This behaviour is illustrated in the inset of figure~\ref{fig_2a} and the estimated prefactors are shown in figure~\ref{fig_5}, which have also a weak $\ln h_0$ dependence.